-Web, brand identity and print solutions happen here for unique businesses, non profits, restaurants and more.
+Strategy and design for web, branding and print solutions happen here for unique businesses and nonprofits.

 You: Have a business with: a good idea, a good cause, or a good product, but you need to connect with your audience.